 The Cocoa Supplement and Multivitamins Outcomes Study – COSMOS – aims to provide insights into the long-term benefits of cocoa flavanols.
-This is the largest dietary intervention study of its kind following 22,000 healthy older adults in the US over four years aiming to provide robust evidence on the role that flavanols may have in promoting cardiovascular health and overall health as we age.
+This is the largest dietary intervention study of its kind following over 21,000 healthy older adults in the US over four years aiming to provide robust evidence on the role that flavanols may have in promoting cardiovascular health and overall health as we age.

 The results of COSMOS, expected in late 2021, will enable a conversation about the potential to move towards a recommended daily intake for flavanols, as well as helping to underscore the role of bioactives more generally in human health.

 So, while there are not yet recommended target amounts of bioactives to aim for in our daily diets, we do know that eating a balanced diet that includes plenty of fresh fruits, vegetables and whole grains can help to increase the amount of bioactives we eat to stay healthy.
 Because good health is more than the absence of disease, and food is more than the sum of its nutrient parts.